sanghapriya/DNN/Module_guide.md

 ## The Libraries

-There are lots of non-IPFS related modules that have been buiult for IPFS that acts as dependencies.
+There are lots of non-IPFS related modules that have been built for IPFS that acts as dependencies.

 ### libp2p